Trekking tour in Western Tian Shan, Uzbekistan – 6 days

 Day 2 – Aksakata River valley (16 km/8 hours)

-Continue walking along the valley of Aksakata River.
+Continue walking along the valley of the Aksakata River.
 There are many mountain springs and different types of trees along the trail.
 Barberry and dog-rose bushes grow on the river banks.
 Heading up along the river bed, you will pass a nice waterfall and shepherd’s summer hut.

 Camping in Aksakata valley.